bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/building-models.md

     from cobra import Metabolite, Reaction
     toxin_e = Metabolite(id = "toxin_e", compartment = "e") # create a toxin metabolite in the extracellular environment
-    EX_toxin_e = Reaction(id = "EX_toxin_e", lower_bound = -1000, upper_bound = 1000) # create an exchange reaction for the toxin
+    EX_toxin_e = Reaction(id = "EX_toxin_e", lower_bound = -1000., upper_bound = 1000.) # create an exchange reaction for the toxin
     EX_toxin_e.add_metabolites({toxin_e: -1}) # add toxin metabolite and stoichiometric coefficient, which in this case is -1 E_cobra.add_reactions([EX_toxin_e]) # add the exchange reaction to E coli

-Now, the *E. coli* metabolic model can take up the toxin metabolite, which is essential for its sensitivity to the compound.
+Now, the *E. coli* metabolic model can sense the toxic metabolite in the environment, which is essential for its sensitivity to the compound.
 However, we have yet to define how the compound will impact the growth rate or survival of *E. coli*, which we will do with the `add_signal` function.
-This is the essential innovation of this paper, and the arguments of the function are discussed in greater detail later in the tutorial.
 Here, we are interested in defining a toxin that will impact the growth rate of *E. coli* by reducing the upper bound on biomass without allowing biomass production to become negative.
 These changes need to be made to the COMETS version of the model.

     response = E.reactions.loc[E.reactions.REACTION_NAMES == "Biomass_Ecoli_core",:].ID.item() # reaction altered by the toxin
     signal_exch = E.reactions.loc[E.reactions.REACTION_NAMES == "EX_toxin_e",:].EXCH_IND.item() # exch_id of the toxin
-    E.add_signal(response, signal_exch, 'ub', 'bounded_linear', parms = [1,0.2,-0.2,5.2])
+    E.add_signal(response, signal_exch, 'ub', 'bounded_linear', parms = [1.0,0.2,-0.2,5.2])

 The biomass of *E. coli* will now be reduced linearly based on the extracellular concentration of the toxin, with the effect starting at a concentration of 0.2mmol and saturating (i.e. reducing *E. coli*'s growth rate to 0) at a concentration of 5.2 mmol, with a slope of -0.2.
-These specific parameters can be changed to model different functional relationships, and more details about these values - and how to choose them - are discussed later.

 We are now prepared to run a simulation with an *E. coli* model that will be sensitive to a toxin.
 In this case, we will need to add that toxin into the extracellular environment as an additional media component prior to running our simulation.